BU-IE-582/fall20-kaanblgn/index.md

 # Welcome to Kaan Bilgin

-This is my Progress Journal Website created for IE 582 course at Boğaziçi University.
+This is my Progress Journal Website created for IE 582 course at Bogazici University.

 ## Homework Assignments